Curt Schilling Says Adam Jones Is 'Creating a Situation' by Revealing Fan Slurs

 Schilling added: "If somebody did say it, we're going to see it and hear about it, and I would apologize to Adam Jones for doubting him, but until then, I think this is bulls--t.
 I think this is somebody creating a situation."

-The 50-year-old former baseball player turned conservative political commentator was fired by ESPN last April following an offensive post on social media.
+The 50-year-old former baseball player-turned-conservative political commentator was fired by ESPN last April following an offensive post on social media.

 On Monday, Jones explained the situation to Bob Nightengale of USA Today after what he described as one of the "worst cases of fan abuse he has heard in his career."